On LLMs

 I’ve recently been experimenting with LLMs more for programming tasks, both at work and in my personal time.
 My relationship with these tools will certainly evolve over time, so I thought I’d log some current early thoughts of and impressions about this transformative technology.

-Engineering software is and will remain a craft, and like any craft, one’s skill can only be honed by an ongoing combination of study, practice, and application; and overreliance on AI risks the atrophy of one’s own abilities.
-As such, I feel it’s vital to find a balance between leveraging LLMs and on the application of one’s own skills.
-LLMs have the potential to be both force multipliers and crutches for engineers, depending on how they’re used.
+Still, software engineering is and will remain a craft, and like any craft, one’s skill can only be honed by an ongoing combination of study and application.
+Overreliance on AI risks the atrophy of one’s own abilities, so it’s crucial to find that balance between productive use and overreliance.

 Code brush-ups.
 When I’ve written code that works but that I suspect could be written better, I’ll have an LLM provide suggestions for improvement.
-Sometimes their responses are entirely unhelpful and I disregard them; other times, they provide some very good improvements or ideas for improvement.
-(Of course, I always double-check their work.
-I also properly investigate new functions or concepts, etc., they present.)
-Doing this is particularly helpful when learning new programming languages or especially new paradigms (functional programming for me of late, of course).
+Sometimes their responses are entirely unhelpful, but other times they are helpful.
+(Of course, I always double-check their work and properly investigate any new functions or concepts they present.)
+Doing this is particularly helpful when learning new programming languages or paradigms (functional programming for me of late).

-Reference.
-While I aim to use actual references when I can, I’ve found LLMs make great additional reference tools—for strictly technical matters, at least.
-They are helpful more often than not, providing more targeted summaries and explanations than regular search results do much of the time.
+Supplementary reference.
+While I aim to use actual references whenever I can, I’ve found LLMs can be amazing supplementary reference tools for technical matters.
+They are helpful more often than not, providing more targeted summaries and explanations than regular search results often do, especially for some more obscure topics—though, of course, they’ve given incorrect information too.
 Also, LLMs have been massively helpful for breaking down some trickier concepts of functional programming and providing custom code samples for them too.
 For this, LLMs have become rather indispensable.

 Test and test data generation.
 At least a couple of times, LLMs have saved me considerable trouble by quickly generating unit tests and sample data that would have taken a lot longer to put together manually.
 Again, all generated code is carefully checked and brushed up.